Vishal–Shekhar: 2008–present: Mainstream success

 2008 was the year when Vishal-Shekhar established themselves among the leading music directors in Bollywood with extremely popular soundtracks for Tashan, De Taali, Bachna Ae Haseeno and Dostana.
 Tashan had the hit song "Falak Tak Chal Saath Mere" while Bachna Ae Haseeno had several hit tracks including "Khuda Jaane" and "Lucky Boy" and Dostana had the evergreen item number "Desi Girl".
 Dostana earned them their third nomination for the Filmfare Award for Best Music Director.

 After only one release with Aladin in 2009, Vishal-Shekhar continued their success in 2010.
 The year included Anjaana Anjaani which had the hit songs "Tujhe Bhula Diya" and "Aas Paas Khuda" and I Hate Luv Storys which had evergreen successes with "Bin Tere" and "Bahara".
 Both these films earned them two nominations for the Filmfare Award for Best Music Director at the 56th Filmfare Awards.
 The same year also included Tees Maar Khan, which included the hit item number "Sheila Ki Jawani", one of the two most popular Bollywood songs of 2010 along with "Munni Badnaam Hui".

 Vishal-Shekhar's success continued with two major soundtracks in 2011 for Ra.One and The Dirty Picture.
 Ra.One included the hit songs "Dildaara" and "Chammak Challo", which featured internationally renowned singer Akon on vocals while The Dirty Picture had the hit item number "Ooh La La" and "Ishq Sufiana".
-They were nominated for the Filmfare Award for Best Music Director for Ra.One.
+They earned their sixth nomination for the Filmfare Award for Best Music Director for Ra.One.
 The following year, Vishal-Shekhar composed music for Karan Johar's Student of the Year (2012), which included hit tracks such as "Ishq Wala Love" and "The Disco Song", earning the duo their seventh nomination for the Filmfare Award for Best Music Director.